temporal-IPA/tipa/specifications/PTIPAv1.0.md

 - **Start time**: closest time anchor immediately before the fragment on the same line.
 - **End time**: closest time anchor immediately after the fragment on the same line.

-As in TIPA, anchors may be shared between neighboring fragments.
+Anchors may be shared between neighboring fragments.

 ### 6.5 Anchor monotonicity (per sentence)